iblech/instiki-cli/README.md

 I wrote the tool specifically to be able to edit the [nLab](https://golem.ph.utexas.edu/wiki/instiki/show/Sandbox) more comfortably, but *instiki-cli* should work with any Instiki installation.
-It's for editing single entries only, it cannot be used to mirror a wiki (or even keep it synchronized).
+It's for editing single entries only and cannot be used to mirror a wiki (or even keep it synchronized).

+## Features

+* Pushing to the wiki is triggered by saving the file.
+* *instiki-cli* shows a diff of the local changes and asks for confirmation before pushing.
+That way unintended changes like accidental truncations of the file don't find their way to the wiki.
-Before pushing changes, *instiki-cli* checks whether the entry on the wiki has changed meanwhile and aborts if that's the case.
+* Before pushing changes, *instiki-cli* checks whether the entry on the wiki has changed in the meantime and aborts if that's the case.

 ## Dependencies